-When I’m feeling under the weather, there’s nothing that perks me up better than a warm bowl of homemade chicken noodle soup.
-Full of lean chicken and vitamin-rich veggies, this soup gets me back on my feet quickly.
-And it’s so easy, even my husband can throw a pot together when I’m too sick to cook.
-Ready in under an hour, this recipe is a winter hero!
+When I’m feeling under the weather, nothing comforts me more than a warm bowl of homemade shredded chicken noodle soup.
+Packed with lean chicken and vitamin-rich vegetables, this easy chicken noodle soup recipe helps me bounce back fast.
+It’s simple enough that even my husband can make it when I’m too sick to cook.
+Ready in under an hour, it’s a true winter favorite and a must for cold season!

 Enter your email and we’ll send the recipe directly to you!